thebeaoliveira/thebeaoliveira/README.md

 - [VMware vExpert](https://vexpert.vmware.com/directory/7107) in 2021
 - [Alura Stars](https://www.alura.com.br/stars) in 2022
 - Finalist in the [WICxAllies Sponsor Award](https://womenincloud.com/16574-2/) in 2022
-- Finalist in the [IT Blog Awards: Hosted by Cisco](https://www.ciscofeedback.vovici.com/se/705E3ECD767BAEDD) in 2022
+- Winner in the [IT Blog Awards: Hosted by Cisco](https://www.ciscofeedback.vovici.com/se/705E3ECD767BAEDD) in 2022

 ## My contacts